panglesd/slipshow/docs/record-tutorial.rst

 Let's first discuss the point of this tutorial's presentation.
 You want to show to the audience a clever little trick to compute :math:`1+2+3+\dots+100`.

-We are going to do the same *twice*.
+We are going to do the sum *twice*.
 And then, we'll sum the first one with the last one, and so on, in this way:

 .. math::